-Sipan Olah is a London-based award-winning opera singer (tenor), pianist and choir conductor.
+Sipan Olah is a London-based award-winning opera singer (tenor), conductor, pianist, theorist and producer.
 He graduated from the Yerevan Komitas State Conservatory (Armenia), being awarded an MA degree with honours.
 Sipan further developed his conducting techniques with professor Davit Ghazaryan (Yerevan).
 He also perfected his singing with bass Barsegh Tumanyan (Yerevan) and tenor Philip Doghan at the Royal Academy of Music, London.

 His principal concert repertoire comprises a wide variety of pieces, ranging from Middle-age troubadour songs, Baroque arias and ariettas, arias and songs from the Classical and Romantic periods to contemporary pieces in different languages by numerous composers.